800-830-7570

 HLTH-119 Empathy and Compassion Fatigue

-It is said that each time you heal someone you give away a piece of yourself.
+It is said that each time you heal someone, you give away a piece of yourself.
 Many counseling professionals encounter a wounded healer type of experience.
-As a High-Touch professional, collection professionals are exposed to hardships, objections, excuses, complaints, manipulation and even abuse.
+As a High-Touch professional, credit and collection professionals are exposed to hardships, objections, excuses, complaints, manipulation and even abuse.
 Prolonged exposure can deplete our empathy and compassion energies and even lead to fatigue and burnout.

-Recognize the symptoms of fatigue in yourself and team members, find healthy ways to rejuvenate and take steps to avoid exposure to this syndrome
+Recognize the symptoms of fatigue in yourself and team members and find healthy ways to rejuvenate and take steps to avoid exposure to this syndrome

 COLL-111 Customer Service